Checkmarx/vorpal-reviewdog-github-action/README.md

 ```

 ## Example With Changed Files
-In the example bellow we use the [tj-action/changed-files](https://github.com/tj-actions/changed-files) vorpal-reviewdog-github-action so we do not need to specify each file in the source_path field.
+In the example bellow we use the [tj-action/changed-files](https://github.com/tj-actions/changed-files) with vorpal-reviewdog-github-action so we do not need to specify files in the source_path field.

 ```yaml
 name: vorpal-reviewdog-changeFiles